alephant/MA-data/2 CASE STUDY/T&S excerpt.md

 The scoring conditional probabilities of (x,y) induces a sample probability distribution.
 A trained ML algorithm induces/ learned a sample probability distribution (any output element y of state space Y given the sampled input element x of state space X) by how probable it estimated (i.e. scores) an output element y given sampled input elements x.
 The sample probability distribution is then generalized to the distribution underlying the whole input population.
+- ==“That is, the result of an ML training process is an estimator f0 for random variable Y given X, such that the model can estimate conditional probabilities p0(Y=y given X=x) induced by the scoring function f0 for given x values.”
+(Shech and Tamir, 2022, p.
+7)==

 ### Functionally Approximate Irrelevance
-A ML models learned probability distribution depends directly on parameterization and model architecture.
+A ML model's learned probability distribution depends directly on parameterization and model architecture.
+FAI is when variations in parameterization change how the learned distribution is induced by the model, but only in ways that preserve

 ***==FAI is when variations in parameterization change the TML target, but only in ways that preserve the relevant features of the external target phenomenon that the TML target is an abstraction of.==***

 Parameterization influences how the TML target "looks" (which feature relationships it represents).
 FAI means that a parameterization preserves how a TML target "looks" relative to another different parameterization that generate a equivalent TML target